chipster/chipster-openshift/k3s/backup-to-s3.md

 gpg --export-secret-keys KEY_ID | base64
 ```

 Store these keys safely.
-Well configure the public key to Chipster soon.
+We will configure the public key to Chipster soon.
 The private key is needed only in the restore operation.
 See a [later chapter](#How-to-manage-gpg-keys) includes instructions for removing the keys from your local gpg.

 > Note!
 If you change the key, make sure the file-storage creates a full backup next time (e.g. by deleting the old backups from the object storage).
 Otherwise even your new file-storage backups will include the old files encrypted with the old key!